funnbot/deya_notes/Characters/Juliet.md

 Hobbies: Cheer, Dance, Cultivating plants (Specifically flowers) Dreams for the Future: To breed new hybrid flower species to sell them in arrangements she makes and work on her graveyard garden enough to cultivate a Midnight Lily
 Likes:  Flowers, Dancing, Rabbits,
-Dislikes: Bugs, Alcohol,
+Dislikes: Bugs, Alcohol,  Heat,
 Strengths:
 Weaknesses:
 ### Favorites
 Color: Pink
 Flower: Lily
 Animal: Rabbits

-Weather: Clear Cool Days
+Weather: Originally warm summer days when she was alive, but now that she’s undead the heat isn’t great for her undead body.
+Clear Cool Days are her now favorite weather
-Season: Originally Summer when she was alive, but now that she’s unde
+Season: Originally Summer when she was alive, but now that she’s undead the Summer heat is too harsh on her undead body to be out for long periods of time.
+Fall is her current favorite season

 ## Personality